 Must See Attractions

 - View from the Bunker Del Carmel – FREE – Barcelona’s best kept secret.
+It is quite a hike so wear comfy shoes.
 For amazing views, watch the sunset.
 Address:MUHBA Turó de la Rovira, Carrer de Marià Lavèrnia, s/n, 08032 Barcelona

 - Magic Fountain of Montjuic – FREE – Come here at night to see the light show.
 View the schedule here.

-- Parc De Ciutadella – It’s a huge park – Kind of like New York’s Central Park.
+- Parc De Ciutadella – It’s a huge park – Kind of like New York’s Central Park – Free!